edanalytics/edfi_api_client/README.md

 -----

 ### has_deletes
-This attribute returns whether a deletes path is present the Ed-Fi endpoint's respective Swagger payload.
+This attribute returns whether a deletes path is present in the Ed-Fi endpoint's respective Swagger payload.

 ```python
 >>> api.resource('bellSchedules').has_deletes